-I've been putting off doing a post like this for a few years now, so it's time to face the fact that I may be getting a little old at the age of 77.😒 Growing old gracefully is something devoutly to be desired, so here we go!
+I've been putting off writing a post like this for a few years now, so it's time to face the fact that I may be getting a little old at 79.😒 Growing old gracefully is something devoutly to be desired, so here we go!

 So, what good is it to add years to life if we do not add life to your years?
 In fact, unless people learn to enjoy life and to grow old gracefully, the extra years may be an additional burden.

-From 18 to 30 years is roughly the period of highest physical and mental vigor.
-The experiences we accumulate from the day we are born help us to conserve and use our physical and mental abilities more wisely so that for some time after 30 years we can perform increasingly well despite slowly slipping vigor.
-After age 50 the increasing accumulation of experience is no longer able to offset the now more rapid energy and therefore aging begins to assert itself noticeably and in many ways.
+The period from 18 to 30 years is roughly the time of highest physical and mental vigor.
+The experiences we accumulate from the day we are born help us conserve and use our physical and mental abilities more wisely, so that, for some time after 30, we can perform increasingly well despite slowly slipping vigor.
+After age 50, the accumulation of experience no longer offsets the now more rapid energy decline, and aging begins to assert itself noticeably and in many ways.

-Some things may come about gradually such as people who have not used eyeglasses before may at some time in their forties need them for reading, and in their fifties they usually need bifocals.
+Some things may come about gradually: people who have not used eyeglasses before may, at some time in their forties, need them for reading, and in their fifties, they usually need bifocals.

-Also in the forties, people are likely to put on weight because there is a general slowdown in the oxidation rate of the aging body tissue.
-Also, we tend to do less strenuous work without a reduction in the amount of food consumed.
+Also, in the forties, people are likely to put on weight because the oxidation rate of aging body tissue slows.
+Also, we tend to do less strenuous work without reducing the amount of food consumed.

-And in the fifties, there is likely to be some loss of hearing.
-Usually, the high-pitched tomes go first, so words with the sounds of F, S, and TH are confused.
+And in the fifties, there is likely to be some hearing loss.
+Usually, the high-pitched tones go first, so words with the sounds of F, S, and TH are confused.
 A hearing aid may be needed in some cases.
-I get these hearing aid ads in the mail at least twice a month as an unwanted reminder.
+I get these hearing aid ads in the mail at least twice a month, as unwanted reminders.

 Men, especially, will notice a loss of muscular strength.
-There will be increased unsteadiness and delicate muscle movements will be more clumsy and the stride in waking will become shorter.
-The conclusion now is that the performance and ability of the elderly have long been underestimated and can be greatly improved by a proper diet, sleep, and exercise along with rest and relaxation.
+There will be increased unsteadiness, and delicate muscle movements will be more clumsy, and the stride in waking will become shorter.
+The conclusion now is that the performance and abilities of the elderly have long been underestimated and can be greatly improved by a proper diet, sleep, exercise, rest, and relaxation.

 - Take Stock: